morganreyn/coding-challenages/README.md

 same as what the customer is expecting.
 Think about:
 * Input - Expected values, data types, structure, null values, bad data, etc.
 * Output - Expected values, data types, structure, object vs console

+Think about the data
+* Which algorithm might be best?
+* What if the data is sorted?
+* Would a different data structure work better?

 Walk through the algorithm before starting coding.
 Use a white board/pseudocode/comments if you need to write down your thought process.
 Check your thought process with your interviewer.